18F/worker-dol-gov/_actions/eeoc-ofccp-claim.md

 header: Filing a complaint with the OFFCP or EEOC

 steps:
-  - text: Gather information to file your complaint
+  - text: "Gather information to file your complaint:"
     subpoints:
       - Your name, address, and telephone number
       - The name, address, and telephone number of the employer (or employment agency or union) you want to file a complaint against